Board of Zoning Appeals

 - Administrative Appeals

 There are two types of variances the board may grant, each requiring different considerations.

-Area variance is the most common as it does not involve a change of use or a use of land not permitted in the particular zoning district the property is located in.
-An area variance is normally granted on the basis of a practical difficulty.
-Common examples of an area variance include:
+An Area Variance is the most common as it does not involve a change of use or use of land not permitted in the particular zoning district the property is located in.
+An Area Variance is normally granted on the basis of a practical difficulty.
+Common examples of an Area Variance include:

 - An oversize residential garage for the size of the lot

 - Privacy fence height in excess of allowed

 - Location of a garage, house, or a building closer to the lot line than normally permitted, and

 - Construction of a single-family dwelling on a prior recorded lot which is smaller than one currently required for new lot creation.

 In applications for area variances, the practical difficulty is normally due to the size, shape, or topography of the property; the location of existing structures, or the desire to preserve a large tree or other desirable landscape feature.

 The board, in the case of an Area Variance, is required to weigh the requested variance against the following criteria: